ItsNatoriousB/blender-auto-mat-loader/README.md

 Supports Diffuse, Normal, Specular & Emissive textures

-# How to "Setup"
+# Setup/Installation

 1. Download the .py file (or click it, then click raw and ctrl+a -> ctrl+c it)
-2. Open blender
+2. Open Blender
 3. Go to the scripting tab, and drag the .py file into the large text box (or paste the code into there from earlier)

 # How to use